 The range of funding for these larger projects will be $500,000 to $1 million annually, and a grant may receive that level of funding for either one or two years.

 Small grants will support innovative, interdisciplinary projects that, like the large grants, focus on issues of global significance that would be unlikely to find funding from other sources.
-Funding is available at this level for projects with a focus on China and/or on India, or for comparative work.
-The majority of the funding, however, is available for projects that are related to China.
+Funding is available at this level for projects with a focus on China, or for comparative work.
 Projects may involve multiple faculty members from a single School at Harvard, though preference will be given to research that draws in faculty from different Schools across Harvard.

 Smaller-scale grants will range from $50,000 to $100,000 per year, and a grant may receive that level of funding for either one or two years.